Mark Avilla

 Mark also spent a year as a national student advisor for the Agriculture Future of America (AFA) organization, based in Kansas City, Missouri.
 He and his team developed student programming, which included a national conference, as well as served as national representatives for the organization while meeting with industry partners and government officials across the United States.

-Mark’s previous work experience includes public relations firms Ketchum Inc. in Los Angeles, CA, and FleishmanHillard in Dallas, TX, working with agricultural clients such as the Keystone Alliance for Sustainable Agriculture, Dow AgroSciences, the Council for Biotechnology Information, Chevrolet Texas, the California Milk Advisory Board, the US Farmers & Ranchers Alliance and the James Moll documentary “Farmland.”
+Mark’s previous work experience includes international public relations firms Ketchum Inc. in Los Angeles, CA, and FleishmanHillard in Dallas, TX, working with agricultural clients such as the Keystone Alliance for Sustainable Agriculture, Dow AgroSciences, the Council for Biotechnology Information, Chevrolet Texas, the California Milk Advisory Board (for which he won Ketchum’s Headliner Award for media relations excellence), the US Farmers & Ranchers Alliance and the James Moll documentary “Farmland.”
 He also participated in the International Farm Youth Exchange (IFYE) program, living and working on farms in Scotland, Northern Ireland, Wales and England in 2013.

 He farms walnuts with his family in Modesto, CA.